tuw-robotics/tuw_extrinsic_calibration/README.md

 # tuw_extrinsic_calibration

 This software features a tool for semi-automatic extrinsic camera calibration implemented as an rviz plugin, designed for robots with a mounted camera and laser scan.
 It is therefore expected that the robot is equipped with a laser scanner which must be already calibrated.
+In addition, it assumes that rectangular objects such as doors are visible within the image.

 ## Details